musaubrian/sik/README.md

 # sik

-Sik allows you to efficiently search through Markdown files within a directory and quickly find the information you need.
+Sik allows you to search through Markdown files within a directory and quickly find the information you need.

 ## Features
 - **Flexible Querying:** You can search for any query within the Markdown files.
 The search is not case-sensitive and supports partial word matches.